vippsas/vipps-partner/README.md

 ```

 It's just one extra line.

+**Please note:** If you are already using the same, identical API-keys for multiple
+merchants, you are _already_ using partner keys.
+That's good.

 The same set of partner keys can be used for all your merchants' sale units, for both the
 [Vipps eCom API](https://github.com/vippsas/vipps-ecom-api)